Skip to main content

 Great!
 Our API is listening!

-Next, let's see if we have connected with any peers by querying our Debug API.
-Note that the debug api listens at port 1635 by default (localhost:1635).
+Next, let's see if we have connected with any peers by querying the API which listens at port 1633 by default (localhost:1633).

 info